Skip to content

 Today is International Women's Day!
 We're celebrating all the amazing and tenacious women who work across the Rape Crisis network.
-Over the past year staff and volunteers in Rape Crisis Centres have delivered a record number of specialist services, supporting almost 75k survivors and their supporters.
+Over the past year staff and volunteers in Rape Crisis centres have delivered a record number of specialist services, supporting almost 75,000 survivors and their supporters.
 We spoke to just a few of the incredible women working across the movement about what motivates them, how they got involved in Rape Crisis, and the women they admire.

 ELLIE, ISVA MANAGER, CAMBRIDGE RAPE CRISIS